mozq/picto/README.md

 #### Validate file - Check file digest.
 It checks whether the contents of the file were correctly copied.
-If you set an option to change the file, such as changing the date of the file, it will not be checked.
+If you set an option to change the file, such as removing the exif of the file, it will not be checked.

 ### Change File Date